smbjorklund/media_update/doc/development-setup.md

   account.

 - Install Postgres natively/locally (on OS X for instance using homebrew).
+  Create an account called 'user1' with password 'pass1' that is given permission to create new databases:

+This sets up the recommended user if it doesn't already exists:

+    $ psql postgres
+    postgres=# CREATE USER user1 WITH PASSWORD 'pass1' CREATEDB;

 Running with postgres locally is much faster if you have anything but a very fast connection to _glory_, that is if you are not wired to the UiB network